connermcd/notes/README.md

        au BufRead,BufWrite,InsertChange */mod*/*.txt syn match ErrorMsg '\%>77v.\+'
     augroup end

-I also use a bash version of the `:Nack` command:
+I also use a bash version of the `:Nack` command so I can search my notes from the command line.

     function nack {
        vim -c "Nack $*"